Avokald/blog/USER_STORIES.md

 - [ ] Banner
 - [ ] Description
 - [ ] Additional description
-- [ ] User can subscribe to it and posts from this category will be displayed in their timeline
+- [ ] User can subscribe to it
+- [ ] Subscribed user timeline will display posts from it
+- [ ] Subscriber count
 - [ ] User can unsubscribe from it
 - [ ] User can ignore it
-- [ ] Subscriber count
+- [ ] Has posts
-- [ ] Has posts that can be ordered by popularity and creation date
+- [ ] Category posts can be ordered by popularity and creation date
 - [ ] User can write a mini post from it when logged in
 - [ ] Users can be responsible for categories
 - [ ]